 - The process takes too long to finish

-This is why you need to be careful when choosing a service provider.
+It is also a complex process requiring keen details.
+That is why you must be careful when choosing a service provider.

 As valuable content, explainer videos can be a better option for marketing tools than other promotional videos.
 Also, they effectively attract visitors, diversify your content, and propel your website to a new level.